jackmeldrum/Chronicling-America-Parser/Downloader/README.md

 This program is intended to download and unzip the OCR files provided by the Library of Congress.

+Several versions exist of this program. the "RAM intense" version will function only with sufficient RAM.
+The plain "downloader.py" version should work with any RAM amount above 1024 Bytes.
+Thus, it is suggested to run this version.

 To run this program:

 	First make sure Python 3 is installed and in your PATH.